corticon/documentation/docs/corticonJS/README.md

----
-description: >-
-  From Corticon.js Studio, in one click, you can get a deployment package for various JavaScript platforms.
-cover: ../../.gitbook/assets/ProgressCorticon.js_PrimaryLogo_Stacked.png
-coverY: -152.9817671809257
----

 # JavaScript Decision Services

 With Corticon.js, you can deploy rules to any platform that supports a compatible version of JavaScript.
 With this flexibility, you automate decisions where the data originates from or where the decisions have the most effect.
 Supported deployments of Corticon.js include: